jleibund/emojs/README.md

 emojs
 =====

-nodejs driver for emotiv epoc events
+nodejs driver for emotiv epoc events, see run.js for usage

 npm install
 node run.js

-tests the object creation, connect and disconnect callbacks
+You must own the SDK version of the Emotiv EPOC to build and use this library.